-One of the most powerful features of a trigger is the ability to use a stored procedure as a trigger action.
-The EXECUTE PROCEDURE statement calls a stored procedure, enabling you to pass data from the triggering table to the stored procedure and then execute the procedure.
+One of the most powerful trigger features is the ability to use a stored procedure as a trigger action.
+The EXECUTE PROCEDURE statement calls a stored procedure, enabling data to pass from the triggering table to the stored procedure and then execute the procedure.

-To create a trigger and use the EXECUTE PROCEDURE statement:

-'''

-dmSQL> CREATE TRIGGER tr_sales_update AFTER UPDATE OF price ON tb_Sales

-FOR EACH ROW
+To create a trigger and use the EXECUTE PROCEDURE statement: dmSQL> CREATE TRIGGER tr_sales_update AFTER UPDATE OF price ON tb_Sales FOR EACH ROW (EXECUTE PROCEDURE logPrice(item_no, new.price, old.price));

-(EXECUTE PROCEDURE

-logPrice(item_no, new.price, old.price));

-'''

 Users can pass values to a stored procedure in the argument list.
 If the stored procedure call is part of the action for a row trigger, users can use the OLD and NEW correlation values to pass the column values it.
-If the stored procedure is part of an action statement trigger, users can only pass constants to the stored procedure.
+If the stored procedure is part of an action statement trigger, only constants can pass to the stored procedure.

 Within a trigger action, you can update non-triggering columns in the triggering table, with or without a stored procedure.
-A stored procedure fired by a trigger cannot contain transaction control statements, like BEGIN WORK, COMMIT WORK, ROLLBACK WORK, SAVEPOINT, or DDL statements.
+A stored procedure fired by a trigger cannot contain transaction control statements, like BEGIN WORK, COMMIT WORK, ROLLBACK WORK, SAVEPOINT or DDL statements.